 - Clicking, grating, or popping sensations, especially when associated with specific motions

-If you have any of these symptoms, it’s essential that you get in touch with a medical professional such as the Cedar Hill, MO physical and occupational therapists at Axes Physical Therapy.
-We will work in tandem with your doctor to coordinate a plan for your treatment.
-Going to any of our locations for a free injury screening is an easy, cost-effective means of having your shoulder examined.
-Early examination and treatment goes a long way in preventing a frozen shoulder – which is painful and can take up to three years to completely heal – or arthritis, which can lead to chronic pain and injury to your shoulder joint.
-We have the know-how and skill to return you safely back to what you do and love best, whether it’s raising your grandchildren over your head or serving an ace.
+If you have any of these symptoms, it’s imperative that you contact a medical professional such as the Cedar Hill, MO physical and occupational therapists at Axes Physical Therapy.
+We will work in concert with your doctor to coordinate a plan for your recovery.
+Visiting any of our locations for a free injury screening is an easy, cost-effective means of having your shoulder examined.
+Early examination and treatment goes a long way in preventing a frozen shoulder – which is painful and can take up to three years to totally heal – or arthritis, which will have to be managed for the rest of your life.
+We have the knowledge and skill to get you safely back to what you do and love best, whether it’s picking up your grandchildren over your head or serving an ace.

 Treatments for a Rotator Cuff Tear

-If you have been diagnosed with a rotator cuff tear, you may be asking yourself what the best means of treatment is in Cedar Hill, MO.
-Usually, rest, icing, and physical therapy treatment practices such as stretching and strengthening exercises will be adequate to help manage the symptoms, encourage the body’s natural healing process, and eventually get you back to a pain free life.
-If the pain is severely debilitating, a physician make recommend anti-inflammatory medicine or injections.
-Luckily, surgery is only recommended in cases where the tendon is wholly torn or if the tear refuses to heal with more conservative care.
-The expert physical therapists at Axes Physical Therapy know how to evaluate your condition and implement the best treatment method for you.
-We will work with you to implement an evidence-based, customized plan to get you back to what you love doing, pain-free and without the limitations of a rotator cuff tear.
+If you have been diagnosed with a rotator cuff tear, you may be wondering what the most successful form of treatment is in Cedar Hill, MO.
+Usually, rest, icing, and physical therapy treatment methods such as stretching and strengthening exercises will be sufficient to help assuage the symptoms, encourage the body’s natural healing process, and eventually get you back to the activities you love.
+You may also be given anti-inflammatory medicine or injections to help limit pain.
+Luckily, surgery is only recommended in cases with complete tears or if rest and physical therapy have not been successful.
+The professional physical therapists at Axes Physical Therapy know how to assess your condition and determine the best treatment method for you.
+We will work alongside you to design an evidence-based, tailored plan to get you back to what you love doing, free from the pain and limitations of a rotator cuff tear.

 We treat a wide variety of conditions and complaints and have a team of specialists ready to help you.
 Some of our other services are: